HD+: Online and streamed services

 In 2017 (February for iOS, August for Android), HD+ launched the ExtraScreen second screen service which enables households with a Humax 4tune+ set-top box and active HD+ card to stream HD channels from the set-top box to smartphones and tablets running the HD+ Connect app, or to the Humax H1 media player, at no extra charge.
 The set-top-box distributes encrypted and free-to-air channels via the household's local Wi-Fi network to the mobile devices using Sat-IP, independent of the channel showing on the connected TV set.

-In September 2021, the HD+ ToGo app for Android and iOS smartphones and tablets was launched giving existing subscribers access to the HD channels, along with catch-up services, instant restart, TV guide, search function, recommendations, etc, on mobile devices away from home.
+In September 2021, the HD+ ToGo app for Android and iOS smartphones and tablets was launched giving existing subscribers access to the HD channels, along with catch-up services, instant restart, TV guide, search function, recommendations, etc., on mobile devices away from home.
 The service can be used on up to five different devices with two viewers streaming simultaneously, and costs €5 per month additional subscription, with a 30-day free trial period.

 In December 2021 the HD+ IP service was launched, streaming the major public and commercial TV channels in HD as well as catch-up services and interactive features, such as restarting programmes, TV guide and a search function, via a smart TV app on Panasonic TVs, without the need for a dish or set-top box.

+In December 2024, HD+ launched the HD+ Stream app for mobile viewing of HD channels and programmes.
+HD+ Stream combines HD+ ToGo and HD+ IP to provide over 80 public and commercial channels and catch-up services in HD for viewing on a compatible smart TV or mobile device.
+Subscription to HD+ Stream costs €8.99 per month with a free seven-day test period, and is independent of other HD+ subscriptions.

+In May 2024, the HD+ ToGo service was expanded and rebranded as HD+ MultiScreen, offering viewing and access to catch-up services on three devices simultaneously (previously two): the main TV, mobile devices or additional TVs via Apple Airplay or Google Chromecast.
+Subscription to HD+ MultiScreen costs €3 per month (previously €5).